 No. The pillow and pad are entirely coated with a TPU coating that is water-resistant but not waterproof.

 Wash pad with warm soapy water.
 Dry with paper towels or towels and allow to fully air dry before storing.
 Our sleeping pad is not machine washable.

 No. The inflatable sleeping pad and pillow use a patent pending valve that traps air inside when inflating and opens wide for easy deflation.

 It will take about 12 breaths to inflate your sleeping pad.
 You may have to use additional breaths the first few times you inflate your pad, but the more you use it, the easier it will be to inflate.
 The pillow can be inflated in as little as three breaths.

 You may use an air pump to inflate the pad, but we don’t think you’ll need one.
 The pad can be inflated in as little as 12 breaths and the pillow can be inflated in as little as three.
 Fill 90% of the way then top it off.

 Inflate the pillow as full as you can.
 If you are using just your breath, it will be nearly impossible to over-inflate your bag.

 If you are using an air pump, inflate the pad until it is firm to the touch.
 We recommend inflating the pad until 90% full using the air pump and then inflate the pad to your desired level using your breath.

 It should stay inflated for several days.
 The material is breathable, so it will deflate a tiny bit each day.
-For best results, users should “top-off” their sleeping pad each night before bed.
+For best results, users should “top-off” their pillow each night before bed.
 Then ensure the valve has been completely shut.
 You should not be able to detect any air leaking from the valve area if closed properly.

 The brightly colored side is up.
 The dark grey side goes towards the ground.